mozumder/postoffice/README.md

 It even includes a DNS-over-HTTP server under the url /dns/query?dns when you run the Django web server:

     $ ./manage.py runserver

+To make this a DNS-over-HTTPS server, just run Django through a reverse proxy HTTPS server like h2o or Nginx with a WSGI interface.

 ## Installation